What follows is not a spelling mistake: I cannot not behave. All actions are behaviour.

-So here is the problem: how do we notice everyday things that are just too easy to miss?
-One of the problems presented by this web site – particularly as the number of safe experiments grows – is that it becomes a jumble of possibilities.
-I leave you to decide on what might work for you, but it still looks random and arbitrary.
+BUT there is the problem: how do we notice everyday things that are just too easy to miss?
+One of the problems presented by this website – particularly as the number of safe experiments grows – is that it becomes a jumble of possibilities.
+I do leave you to decide on what might work for you, but it still looks random and arbitrary, and that can add to any feeling of confusion.
 There is little evidence available to assess the relative worth of one action over another.

 If you like categorisation, then this exercise might work for you.
 Here it is: